AUNGSWANOOgit/AI_Travel_Assistant/README.md

 ### 1. Gemini API - AI Text Generation
 **File:** `API_Workshop(GEMINI).py`

 Uses Google's Gemini AI to generate explanations.
-The example asks Gemini to explain PID controllers in simple terms.
+The you can type in your prompt to Gemini via CLI.

 **Required Secret:**
 - `API_KEY` - Your Google AI API key from https://aistudio.google.com/apikey